aquasecurity/deployments/1_server/manifests/README.md

 | ---------------------- | ------------------------------------------------------------ |
 | --ingress-gw (string) | Route for Aqua Gateway connectivity, example: **envoy**, it does not have a default value|

-To get help on this function, enter the following command:
+To get help on the Aquactl function, enter the following command:

 ```SHELL
 aquactl download server -h